About

 • I received a degree in sociology from UC Berkeley.
 When I was there, Chunk from the Goonies was our student body president, the Naked Guy had recently made international headlines, and the UC Regents voted to end affirmative action.

-• Early in my career, I worked for one of the first online music publications, Addicted to Noise, which was later bought up by MTV.com.
+• Early in my career, I worked for one of the first online music publications, Addicted to Noise, which was later bought by MTV.com.
 I was also a regular contributor to the San Francisco Chronicle's pop music section, where my editor was the legendary Joel Selvin and I interviewed celebs like Cyndi Lauper and Pat Boone.

 • For three years I was Law360's only reporter in the San Francisco Bay Area, where I covered the trials of Apple vs. Samsung (twice!), college athletes vs. the NCAA, and Ellen Pao's sexual bias trial against Kleiner Perkins Caufield & Byers.
 I know enough about patent law to bore just about anybody to sleep.